dsfkarell/configure_apt_proxy/README.md

 # configure_apt_proxy.sh
 A bash script for linux (Debian and Ubuntu) to easily configure an HTTP PROXY to use APT behind a proxy.

+## Why to use this solution over others?

+The advantage of this script is that the proxy configuration data is entered in a GUI.
+It couldn't be easier for users!

 ## How to execute the script?

 ### 1. Download the script